Giant leptocephalus

-The giant leptocephalus (Coloconger giganteus) is a species of eel in the family Notacanthidae (spiny eels).
+The giant leptocephalus (Coloconger giganteus) is a species of eel.
 It was first described by Peter Henry John Castle in 1959.
 It is a marine, deep-water dwelling eel which is distributed worldwide.

-If it is indeed a leptocephalid, it is probably the larvae of a Notacanthus species, most probably Notacanthus chemnitzii.
-In 2014 it was confirmed as a species of Coloconger.
+It was thought that if it was indeed a leptocephalid, then it is probably the larvae of a Notacanthus species, most probably Notacanthus chemnitzii.
+However, in 2014, it was confirmed as a species of Coloconger.